fcarrasco0/rails_api_example/README.md

   * gem "factory_bot_rails" (used for tests)
   * gem 'faker' (used to create seeder)
   * gem 'json' (for treating some json files)
-  * gem 'rswag' (for generating some documentation file with swagger.ui)

-  **OBS: this last one is not implemented right in this project yet.**

   ### Tests
-  The file used for some tests is found in spec/requests/books_spec.rb and spec/integration/books_spec.rb (this last one for generating the swagger doc with rswag)
+  The file used for tests can be found in spec/requests/books_spec.rb.

   To execute the tests use the command `bundle exec rspec spec/requests/books_spec.rb` inside the project's folder.